juano2310/SuperCAN/docs/FLASH_STORAGE.md

 // Step 4: Power on and check
 broker.begin();
 Serial.println(broker.getRegisteredClientCount()); // → 2 (persisted!)
+// Topic names are also loaded from flash

 // Step 5: Client reconnects with same serial number
-// Subscriptions are automatically restored!
+// Subscriptions are automatically restored WITH topic names!
 ```

 ## Storage Verification